Jitgitbit/python-exercise-one/comments.md

 ---> the dir() command here will show you what python thinks a certain file is exporting !
 Remember, what this file imports will also be listed here !

 NOTE: Why we Need a Private & Public Key Transaction Protection: without it, our transactions are not secure as long as they are not included in a block !
+THe private and public keys are a pair ! ----> This constructs the wallet !

+pip install pycrypto

+in Anaconda, pycrypto installed, will be using it's built-in terminal access.

+NOTE: on pycrypto: It's very strange but the import syntax for pycrypto doesn't match it's name, it's Crypto ! lol